-All of the information discussed above is very useful for an SEO standpoint.
+All of the information discussed above is very useful from an SEO standpoint.
 However, keep in mind that you are writing content for your readers, not Google’s algorithm.

-Yoast’s Analysis helps you to communicate to Google what your content is about but you want to make sure that your readers can understand the text you are writing.
-If people click off of your post quickly, Google will take notice and start to lower your page rankings.
+Yoast’s Analysis helps you communicate to Google what your content is about, but you want to make sure that your readers can understand the text you are writing.
+If people click off your post quickly, Google will notice and start to lower your page rankings.

 Google’s mission is to provide the best content to its users.

 The last thing I would like to talk about is Yoast’s Readability section.

 The readability feature shows you how easily your audience can consume your content.